-Bunions are one of the most common foot issues.
-A bunion is a bony protrusion that develops along the outside of the big toe.
-The bone and tissue surrounding the joint (metatarsophalangeal, MTP) becomes misaligned due to undue pressure on the toes.
+If you have bunions, you can blame improper biomechanics and genetics.
+One of the most common foot issues, a bunion is a bony protrusion that develops along the outside of the big toe.
+The bone and tissue surrounding the joint (metatarsophalangeal, MTP) become misaligned due to undue pressure on the toes.

-The main cause of bunions are improper biomechanics.
-If the foot puts too much stress on the MTP joint, bunions can form.
-People with flat feet and low or fallen arches are more susceptible to developing the condition.
-Other causes include:
+Bunions can form if your foot puts too much stress on the MTP joint.
+According to WebMD, " about 10-25% of people have bunions" and they can happen at any age.
+People with flat feet and low or fallen arches are more susceptible to developing bunions, but other causes include:

 While ice, over-the-counter anti-inflammatory medications, and bunion pads can help alleviate pain, once a bunion forms, only surgery will truly fix the problem.
 That is why it is important to take care of your feet before bunions form.